Our dental clinic is open and you can read our COVID-safe procedures here.

 During the meeting, our co-ordinator will ask you what you want to achieve while explaining more about how clear aligner treatment can help.
 You can also use this time to ask any questions you might have or to air any concerns.

-Once you are happy, you’ll be taken through to our treatment room where a series of x-rays and photos are taken.
+Once you are happy, you’ll be taken through to our treatment room where a series of digital photos are taken.
 We will also carry out a comfortable and non-invasive clinical examination.
-All photos and x-rays are displayed on a digital screen so you can see and understand exactly what is going on inside your mouth.
+All photos are displayed on a digital screen so you can see and understand exactly what is going on inside your mouth.

 Find out whether Invisalign is the right treatment for you during a free, no obligation consultation.
 What have you got to lose?